zwettemaan/TightenerDocs/Docs/Aspects/Installing.md

 The user would create and register at least one account, then download catalog entries from one or more software developers.

-Once the catalog entries have been loaded, the user can then order a license file from a supplier, and once the order is fulfilled, activate the software that they want to use.
+Once the catalog entries have been loaded, the user can then order a license file from a supplier, and when the order is fulfilled, they can activate the software.

 ## Installing a full version